top of page

 carjack

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 15 years working in security and has been the victim of multiple on the job carjacking attempts.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 15 years working in security, Vancouver private investigations and has been the victim of multiple on the job carjacking attempts.
 Peter has spent more than a decade conducting security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous security training programs in various capacities.

 bottom of page